shilpapatwary/thinking-in-react/README.md

 # Restful API's using Express.js

+## Part 1: Note Taking Application (Reference Google Keep: <keep.google.com>)

+The objective of Part 1 is to demonstrate Technical Capability using ExpressJS.

 Create a Restful API for a Note taking application.
 You should be able to `Create`, `Read`, `Update` and `Delete` a particular note.
 Also, create one api to fetch all the Notes.

 1. Get all the notes.
 (It should also support sorting the notes by it's date of creation)